jeffmerrick/typeframe/website/docs/px-88/assembly/electronics.md

 ![Raspberry Pi Pinout](./img/gpio-pinout.png)

-Here's an older photo when I was testing things out, you won't need to have the standoffs installed but can see the connections:
+Here's an older photo from when I was testing things out.
+You won't need to have the standoffs installed, but you can see the connections:

 ![Battery Connector Polarity](./img/test-connections-03.png)

 ## Keyboard

-If you want to test out the keyboard you can hook it up, but you'll need to follow the keyboard assembly to get the stabilizers, switches, and keycaps installed as well.
+If you want to test out the keyboard, you can hook it up, but you'll need to follow the keyboard assembly to get the stabilizers, switches, and keycaps installed as well.
 You may want to wait until later and use SSH or an extra keyboard for initial testing.

 ### 1. Connect Keyboard to Daughterboard